The Charlie Brown and Snoopy Show: Theme song

-The first season's theme was a Vince Guaraldi styled piano-based instrumental written and produced for this series, which was composed by Desiree Goyette and Ed Bogas.
+The first season's theme was a Vince Guaraldi styled piano-based instrumental written and produced for this series, which was composed by Desirée Goyette and Ed Bogas.
 The song was given lyrics and released in 1984 as "Let's Have a Party with Charlie Brown and Snoopy" on the album Flashbeagle, the soundtrack to the special It's Flashbeagle, Charlie Brown.
 On the second season, a shortened version with the lyrics that appeared on the Flashbeagle album was used.

 Home media

 In 1987, Kartes Video Communications released the show on VHS in 9 volumes (with titles in the style of normal Peanuts specials), with two episodes each.
 From 1994 to 2001, Paramount Home Video released the show on VHS and LaserDisc in the same fashion, but under the actual title of the show.
 On June 14, 2011, Warner Home Video released the 14th episode of the show on DVD under a single disc called: Happiness Is...
 Peanuts: Snoopy's Adventures.
 They also announced that on October 18, 2011, the eighteenth and final episode of the show would come to DVD under a single disc called: Happiness Is...
 Peanuts: Snow Days, the thirteenth episode of the show came to DVD under a single disc called: Happiness Is...
 Peanuts: Friends Forever on December 27, 2011, and the fifteenth episode of the show came to DVD under a single disc called: Happiness Is...
 Peanuts: Team Snoopy on May 1, 2012.
 On October 9, 2012, Happiness Is...
 Peanuts: Go Snoopy Go! featured the twelfth episode of the show.
 Also, the entire series is available through iTunes.
 On January 21, 2014, the first, fourth and eleventh episodes appeared on a single disc DVD called Touchdown Charlie Brown.
 On November 20, 2012, Warner Bros. released the complete series on DVD in Region 1 via their Warner Archive Collection.
 Nine episodes are on each of the two-disc set.
 All episodes have previously been released on DVD in Australia and Germany across two 2-disc box sets.